 You need to incorporate natural supplements into your diet so that you’re treating your issues from the very root.

 Also, the Ayurvedic process does not change your hair structure in any way.
-This medicinal practice only works by respecting your fundamental hair structure and foster existing properties in your body to encourage your hair to be on its best behavior always.
+This medicinal practice only works by respecting your fundamental hair structure and fostering existing properties in your body to encourage your hair to be on its best behavior always.

 Therefore, the key to creating a proper Ayurvedic hair regimen is to know your hair type and structure before you move on to the hair care recipes and routines.